ishizuki-tech/SurveyNav2025/README.md

 └─ README.md  ← you are here
 ```

 Names and paths may vary slightly in the actual repo, but this is the intended structure.
+In a more advanced setup, you may extract `SurveyConfig` and `SurveyConfigLoader` into a shared library module (e.g. an `androidslm` module) and keep this app as a thin reference implementation.

 ---